westonplatter/dead-simple-setup/README.md

 The "dead simple" OSX package install script.

 ## Why does this repo exist?
-I got tired of doing one off brew installs for java, ruby, python, npm, etc. I love the technical thoroughness of [thoughtbot's laptop](https://github.com/thoughtbot/laptop) system, and wanted a less robust / simplified version.
-At the core, I wanted a way to define collections of packages to install quickly as I worked across multiple Mac machines.
+I got tired of doing one off `brew install`s for java, ruby, python, npm, etc on both my work machine and my personal machine.
+I wanted to way to sync the installed OS programs at work and at home.

+I admire the technical thoroughness of [thoughtbot's laptop](https://github.com/thoughtbot/laptop) system, and wanted a less robust / simplified version.

+Functionally, I wanted a way to define collections of packages to install quickly as I worked across multiple Mac machines.

 ## Install